hilton/hilton.github.com/blog/_posts/2014-10-07-7-ways-to-write-bad-comments.md

 Comments that duplicate the code are sometimes caused by code that is so difficult to read that it needs explaining.
 If you’ve worked out that the code is difficult to read, then comments are the wrong solution to the right problem.
 The easily-stated right solution is to rewrite the code to be clear enough that no comments are required.

 Writing self-explanatory code is easier said than done, but is a worthy goal, because it helps avoid all of the kinds of bad comments.
 Without a separate explanation in a comment, there is no duplication and fewer comments.
 This, in turn, means few comments to maintain and less information in comments than can later be wrong.

+## Wrong information

+Sometimes a comment contradicts the code, perhaps because the whoever wrote the comment didn’t understand the code.
+If the code was changed enough to make the comment obsolete, though, the comment was probably duplicating or explaining the code.
+In any case, contradicting the code is obviously wrong - I don’t know why we’re even talking about this.

 ## Writing good comments